Cinzq4615/duckdb-leak-reproduction/README.md

 # DuckDB Memory Leak Reproduction

-We believe we've discovered a memory leak somewhere in DuckDB 0.3.2 during the running of one of our services.
+We believe we've discovered a memory leak somewhere in DuckDB 0.3.3 during the running of one of our services.
 This long-lived process sees continually growing RSS (resident set size) memory until we disable (via feature flag) all DuckDB activity, at which point the RSS plateaus.

 We've written the code in this repository to approximate what our service is doing.
 In short it performs the following:

 1. Creates an in-memory DuckDB database
-2. Creates a background thread pool
-3. Submits table creation + data loading tasks at a fixed rate to the thread pool
-4. Drops tables as necessary to maintain 100 tables at any given time
+2. Perform two queries using a single `Statement` object
+3. Deletes the DuckDB database

 ## Running the Program